California State University, San Marcos: History

 A campus "building boom" began, with the Foundation Classroom Buildings opening in December 1996, University Hall in 1998, Science Hall II and the Arts Building in August 2002, and the University Village Apartments and the nearby M. Gordon Clarke Field House in 2003.
 The University Village Apartments were the university's first on-campus housing; the new student union, known as "the Clarke," was funded by $1.2 million gift pledged in 1998 by Helene Clarke in honor of her husband.

 The campus' first freestanding library, the five-story, nearly 200000 sqft Kellogg Library later opened.
 The campus' Starbucks coffee is next to it.

 In 2004, Karen S. Haynes was named the university's third president, following Gonzalez's departure the year previously, and the university announced that it planned to establish a nursing school.
 In the fall of 2004, over 7,000 students enrolled.

 In 2006, the College of Business Administration's Markstein Hall opened, funded by a 2003 state grant of almost $25 million and a 2005 pledge of $5 million from Kenneth and Carole Markstein.
 The School of Nursing opened in the fall of 2006.

-The SPRINTER light rail provides service to a station on the northeast corner of the campus.
-It was intentionally constructed near the University Village Apartments.
-It connects the campus to other cities of north San Diego County, including Oceanside, Vista and Escondido.
 The university's first parking garage, the six-floor, 1,605-space Parking Structure I, is near the main campus.
 The 106,509 gross square foot Social and Behavioral Sciences Building at the north end of the campus is next to it.

 CSUSM also has an Extended Learning program.
-According to its website: “Extended Learning (EL) at California State University San Marcos serves as the academic outreach arm of the university.
+According to its website: Extended Learning (EL) at California State University San Marcos serves as the academic outreach arm of the university.
 As a unit within the Academic Affairs Division, EL is North San Diego County's premier provider of continuing education and training programs.
-Cal State San Marcos, and—by extension, EL—is accredited by the Western Association of Schools and Colleges.”
+Cal State San Marcos, and—by extension, EL—is accredited by the Western Association of Schools and Colleges.

 For the 2011–2012 academic year, tuition and fees rose to $6,596, a 31% increase attributed to the state's budget crisis; it was the largest such percentage increase in the United States.

+In 2023, the California State University Board of Trustees agreed to rename Craven Hall to the Administrative Building, as students and alumni voiced concerns over William A. Craven's history of racist remarks.
+Despite Craven's influential role in the founding of CSUSM, students felt that his reputation did not align with the university's goals as a Hispanic-Serving Institution.

+In 2024, CSUSM broke ground on Black Oak Hall, a new housing building and dining commons.
+It is expected to be completed by fall 2026.
+The structure will be seven stories tall, include a 10,000-square-foot dining facility, and will provide housing for more than 500 students.
+The dining commons will be named Kwíila Dining, utilizing the Luiseño word for "acorn."

 Academics

-The university is accredited by the Western Association of Schools and Colleges (WASC).
+The university is accredited by the WASC Senior College and University Commission.